Quick overview of what you’ll learn from this blog post:

 But they don’t just hang around doing nothing.
 Instead, they secrete a cocktail of pro-inflammatory signals that can lead to impaired tissue repair, an increase in chronic inflammation, and can also increase the risk of developing cancer and other age-related diseases.

-This harmful cocktail consists of cytokines, chemokines, and extracellular matrix proteases, and is collectively known as the senescence-associated secretory phenotype, or SASP.
+This harmful cocktail contains cytokines, chemokines, and extracellular matrix proteases, all of which form the senescence-associated secretory phenotype, or SASP.

 Exposure to SASP can even make nearby healthy cells become senescent too.
 In this way, a small number of senescent cells can have an impact that is far greater than their numbers.